Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 #### Two-Phase Marking

 In Luau's incremental GC system, the Mark Phase is divided into two parts: the **First-Phase Mark** and the **Second-Phase Mark** (GCSpropagateagain).
+After the first phase mark stage finishes traversing the `gray` list, we copy `grayagain` list to `gray` once and incrementally mark it again, emptying out the `gray` list the second time.

 ##### First-Phase Mark